Sochi residents blame Games for ecological damage

 Kudepsta, like many other down-river villages, lies around the Imeretinsky lowlands where rain and melted snow drain into the Black Sea through a series of rivers and swamplands.

-According to Russian data, Sochi receives 1.7 metres of rainfall every year, more than anywhere else in the country apart from a chain of islands near Japan.
+According to Russian data, Sochi receives 1.7 meters of rainfall every year, more than anywhere else in the country apart from a chain of islands near Japan.

 Once a stopping place for migrating birds, much of that area has been turned into Olympic venues, including the Fisht Stadium, where the Games' opening and closing ceremonies will be held.